obalunenko/instadiff-cli/README.md

 USAGE:
    instadiff-cli [global options] command [command options] [arguments...]

 COMMANDS:
-   list-followers, followers        list your followers list-followings, followings      list your followings clean-followers, clean           Un follow not mutual followings, except of whitelisted not-mutual-followings, unmutual  List all not mutual followings help, h                          Shows a list of commands or help for one command
+   followers               List your followers followings              List your followings clean-followers, clean  Un follow not mutual followings, except of whitelisted unmutual, unmutual      List all not mutual followings help, h                 Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config_path value  Path to the config file (default: ".config.json") --help, -h           show help
+   --config_path value  Path to the config file (default: ".config.json") --log_level value    Level of output logs (default: "info") --debug              Debug mode, where actions has no real effect --help, -h           show help
    --version, -v        print the version

 ```

 To get help for any supported command: